electricjones/electricjones.github.io/_posts/2023-05-22-awesome-game-studies.md

 - Community: Conferences, Schools, Research Organizations
 - Other Lists

-And there are various tags to describe the content level, liscencing and other things.
+And there are various tags to describe the content level, licensing and other things.
 {: .article_subtitle }

 ## Contributing